Librarians and Library Media Specialists

 Employment of Librarians and Library Media Specialists

-Communities are increasingly turning to libraries for a variety of services and activities.
-Therefore, there will be a need for librarians to manage libraries and help patrons find information.
+Despite a decline by the public in traditional borrowing of materials, libraries still need librarians to host a variety of services and activities.
+Therefore, there will be a need for librarians to manage libraries and to help patrons find information.
 Parents value the learning opportunities that libraries present for children because libraries have information and learning materials that children often cannot access from home.
-In addition, the availability of electronic information and media materials is expected to increase the demand for these workers in research and special libraries, where patrons may need help sorting through the large amount of digital information and collections materials
+Library patrons are expected to continue attending events and using other library services, such as child-focused activities and employment assistance.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.